gersontham/EP1000/docs/web.md

 2. Segement your HTML code in to divs/divisions and assign classes to the elements like your header, paragraphs, navigation bar, etc.
 3. Create a file and rename it `style.css`.
 4. Link the HTML file (index.html) to the CSS (style.css) file.
-5. In the CSS file, specify the sizes of each part of your website in pixels and assign the appropiate padding.
+5. In the CSS file, specify the sizes of each part of your website in pixels and assign the appropriate padding.
 6. Move the navigation bar to the side of your main content by float:left.
 7. Format the rest of the website by making aesthetic changes to the background, font family, etc.
 8. Preview the website by dropping the html file into your web browser.